chook81/microsoft-graph-docs/api-reference/beta/synchronization/synchronization-howto-directory-extensions.md

 ## Add attribute definition for the directory extension attribute, and a mapping between the attributes

-Using text editor of your choice (i.e. http://www.jsoneditoronline.org/ or Notepad++) we need to:
+Using text editor of your choice (i.e. http://www.jsoneditoronline.org/, Notepad++, etc) we need to:

 1. Add attribute definition for extension_9d98asdfl15980a_Nickname attribute.
     - Under directories, find directory with the name "Azure Active Directory", and in the objects array find the one named "User".